 I have so many different color combinations in my mind that I want to try, each one evoking a different feeling and mood.
-I really am obsessed with solids right now, they are so chic and modern and can be used to make a quilt that almost anybody will like (yes, I am talking about my husband - ha!)
+I really am obsessed with solids right now, they are so chic and modern and can be used to make a quilt that almost anybody will like (yes, I am talking about my husband – ha!).
+I used Kona Cotton Solids from Stash Fabrics.
+I love that they have ALL of the Kona Cotton Solids and that you can buy them by the 1/4 yard.
+This is so great when your not really sure if the color is the right shade or not.

 This is the second installment of the Half Square Triangle Series.
 You can see the rest of the Half Square Triangle Series below: